Anzlim/red-blog-source/content/posts/getting-started-with-appsync.md

 Just passing the result back to the client as is.

 If you didn't understand the technicality, no worry because it was not meant to be.\
-All you should get by now is how Appsync works and it's pieces.
-The Resolver is a very important & very big part and we will dive deeper in other guides.
+All you should get by now is how Appsync works in basic terms.
+The Resolver is a very important & very big part and we will dive deeper in some other guides.

 ## Basic Authentication